zama-ai/concrete-core/concrete-core/docs/backends/backend_cuda.md

 # Cuda backend

-This backend implements Cuda accelerated versions of the bootstrap and the keyswitch over single inputs, or over vectors of inputs.
+This backend implements Cuda accelerated versions of the bootstrap and the keyswitch over single inputs, or over arrays of inputs.
 It also implements conversion engines to be able to transfer data to the GPU and back to the CPU.

 ## Dependencies